Filhó

-A filhó (Note: /pt/; : filhós, /pt/) is a traditional pastry in Portugal and Northeastern Brazil.
+A filhó (Note: /pt/; : filhós, /pt/) is a traditional doughnut in Portugal and Northeastern Brazil.

 Filhós are usually made by forming balls from a mixture of flour and eggs.
 When the dough has risen, the balls are deep-fried and sprinkled with a mixture of sugar and cinnamon.
 This is a traditional Christmas bake in Portugal, although it is now commercialised throughout the year.
 Although there is not a specific place of origin, this sweet has strong roots in the inland regions of central Northern Portugal.